devmehmetates/365-day-of-code/README.md

 ## Target

-+ Be happy 🙂
++ Be happy 🥹
-+ Starting a job as an iOS developer by June ❌ (failed) -> by September
++ Starting a job as an iOS developer by September 😎
-+ Specialize in iOS as much as possible 🚀
++ Specialize in iOS as much as possible 🤩